Open Internet Policy

 IntelliWave’s network management is temporary and based on constantly changing and dynamic network conditions.

-Blocking: Other than reasonable network management practices disclosed below, we do not block or otherwise prevent a Subscriber from accessing lawful content, applications, services, or your use of non-harmful devices.
+Blocking: Other than reasonable network management practices disclosed herein, we do not block or otherwise prevent a Subscriber from accessing lawful content, applications, services, or your use of non-harmful devices.
+However, if IntelliWave determines, in our sole and reasonable discretion, that traffic adversely affects a Subscriber or the IntelliWave Network, IntelliWave may block or otherwise prevent that traffic from accessing the IntelliWave Network.

 Throttling: Other than reasonable network management practices disclosed below, we do not throttle or otherwise shape, slow, degrade or impair a Subscriber from accessing lawful Internet traffic on the basis of content, application, service, user, or use of a non-harmful device.
 All lawful Internet use is handled identically.